Visit Holden Village

 • Warm jacket (summer temperatures still dip into the 40s at night)

-• Lightweight casual clothing (summer day temperatures hover in the 70-80s, but can often be hotter)
+• Lightweight casual clothing (daytime temperatures typically range between 70°F and 80°F, but can often be hotter)

 • Comfortable walking/hiking shoes